United States Trust Co. v. New Jersey

 In 1962, New York and New Jersey adopted laws prohibiting the use of toll revenues from the Port Authorities of those states from being used to subsidize railroad passenger service.
 The purpose of the laws was to assure those holding Port Authority bonds that the toll funds would remain available to pay that debt.
-In 1974, during the energy crisis of the 1970’s, New York and New Jersey adopted additional laws to repeal the earlier prohibition and to permit the use of toll funds to improve rail transit.
-United States Trust Co. (plaintiff) brought suit in New Jersey state court against New Jersey (defendant) on the grounds that a New Jersey statute permitting the use of toll funds for rail transit violated the Contract Clause of the Constitution.
-The trial court upheld the repeal as a valid exercise of state police power, and the New Jersey Supreme Court affirmed.
+In 1974, during the energy crisis of the 1970s, New York and New Jersey adopted additional laws to repeal the earlier prohibition and to permit the use of toll funds to improve rail transit.
+United States Trust Co. (plaintiff) brought suit in New Jersey state court against the State of New Jersey (defendant) claiming that a New Jersey statute permitting the use of toll funds for rail transit violated the Contract Clause of the U.S. Constitution, which prohibits states from making any law impairing the obligation of contracts.
+The trial court upheld the statutory repeal as a valid exercise of state police power, and the New Jersey Supreme Court affirmed.
 United States Trust Co. appealed to the United States Supreme Court.

 Rule of Law

 Holding and Reasoning (Blackmun, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 707,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.